RDMA over Converged Ethernet: RoCE Family

+RoCE versions differ in Layers 3 through Layer 4 of the OSI model.
+All versions of RoCE support RDMA functionality via the same underlying InfiniBand messages.
+These messages exist within the Base Transport Header (BTH), Extended Transport Header, (ETH) and payload, followed by an invariant cyclic redundancy check used for data integrity.

 RoCE v1

 The RoCE v1 protocol is an Ethernet link layer protocol with Ethertype 0x8915.
 This means that the frame length limits of the Ethernet protocol apply: 1500 bytes for a regular Ethernet frame and 9000 bytes for a jumbo frame.

 RoCE v1.5

 The RoCE v1.5 is an uncommon, experimental, non-standardized protocol that is based on the IP protocol.
 RoCE v1.5 uses the IP protocol field to differentiate its traffic from other IP protocols such as TCP and UDP.
 The value used for the protocol number is unspecified and is left to the deployment to select.

 RoCE v2

 The RoCE v2 protocol exists on top of either the UDP/IPv4 or the UDP/IPv6 protocol.
 The UDP destination port number 4791 has been reserved for RoCE v2.
 Since RoCE v2 packets are routable the RoCE v2 protocol is sometimes called Routable RoCE or RRoCE.
 Although in general the delivery order of UDP packets is not guaranteed, the RoCE v2 specification requires that packets with the same UDP source port and the same destination address must not be reordered.
 In addition, RoCE v2 defines a congestion control mechanism that uses the IP ECN bits for marking and CNP frames for the acknowledgment notification.
 Software support for RoCE v2 is still emerging.
 Mellanox OFED 2.3 or later has RoCE v2 support and also Linux Kernel v4.5.